oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Two general approaches can be used to implement IM-based protocol specifications:
 1) Translate the IM to a data-format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema), [Protobuf](#proto), or [CDDL](#cddl), then use format-specific serialization and validation libraries to process data in the selected format.
 Applications use data objects specific to each serialization format.
 2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data without separate schema generation or code generation steps.
-Applications use the same IM-specified data objects regardless of serialization format.
+Applications use the same IM instances regardless of serialization format.

+Implementations based on serialization-specific code interoperate with those using an IM serialization library, allowing developers to select either approach.

 # 3 JADN Types
-JADN first-class types are defined in terms of their characteristics:
+JADN first-class types are defined in terms of their characteristics; applications may use any programming language variable types or mechanisms that support those characteristics.

 ###### Table 3-1.
 JADN Types